quinncja/RenovationsDelivered/README.md

-A customizable project management and financial dashboard.
+A custom built project management and financial dashboard.
 Integrates with Sage 100 Contractor Edition.